Diffuse Domain Methods with Dirichlet Boundary Conditions: Diffuse Domain Method

 and

-\end{defn} For simplicity, we will denote both the original functions and the extensions by $f$ and $g$.
+The same is also applied to any non-constant coefficients, such as the diffusion coefficient $D$, to ensure they are extended into $B$. \end{defn}

-This extension is only required in a small neighbourhood around the boundary.
-For example, $f$ is defined in $\domain{}$, and is only included when $\phi > 0$.
-In \cite{Li2009}, their analysis states the neighbourhood ${x \in \extdomain{} : |r(x)|<<1}$, and \cite{Yu2020} states this extension must be a minimum range of $3\epsilon$.
+\begin{rmk} This extension is only required in a small neighbourhood around the boundary.
+The analysis by \citet{Li2009} states the neighbourhood ${x \in \extdomain{} : |r(x)| \ll 1}$, and \citet{Yu2020} states this extension must be a minimum width of $3\epsilon$.
+For simplicity, we will denote both the original functions and the extensions the same, unless stated otherwise. \end{rmk}